k3ith99/DE-Crypto/README.md

 ### Technologies
 - Minio as object store for raw data
 - Binance API as the data source
-- Postgres - as a data wareshouse
+- Postgres - as a data warehouse
 - Metabase for visualisation dashboards
 - Spark for transformation
 - Docker for containerisation and orchestration